-One of the challenges is that each browser - and different versions of each browser - have different menus and wizards, for every maintenance procedure, and for every different setting.
+One of the challenges, with clearing browser cache, is that each browser - and different versions of each browser - have different menus and wizards, for every maintenance procedure, and for every different setting.

 What we used to call "cache" and "cookies", so long ago, is now called "private data" - and there are multiple selections, varying by browser, for various components of "private data".

-With Chrome, you clear private data using the Wrench Icon - Tools - "Clear browsing data" wizard.
+With Chrome, you clear private data using the "Clear browsing data" wizard.
+The wizard is accessible from the "Customize and control" menu, selecting "History".
 My selections for clearing are: